Ernest Hemingway: World War I

-On July 8, he was seriously wounded by mortar fire, having just returned from the canteen bringing chocolate and cigarettes for the men at the front line.
-Despite his wounds, Hemingway assisted Italian soldiers to safety, for which he was decorated with the Italian War Merit Cross, the Croce al Merito di Guerra.
-He was still only 18 at the time.
+On July 8, right after bringing chocolate and cigarettes from the canteen to the men at the front line, the group came under mortar fire.
+Hemingway was seriously wounded.
+Despite his wounds, he assisted Italian soldiers to safety, for which he was decorated with the Italian War Merit Cross (Croce al Merito di Guerra) and with the Italian Silver Medal of Military Valor (Medaglia d'argento al valor militare).

+He was only 18 at the time.
 Hemingway later said of the incident: "When you go to war as a boy you have a great illusion of immortality.
 Other people get killed; not you ...
 Then when you are badly wounded the first time you lose that illusion and you know it can happen to you."
-He sustained severe shrapnel wounds to both legs, underwent an immediate operation at a distribution center, and spent five days at a field hospital before he was transferred for recuperation to the Red Cross hospital in Milan.
-He spent six months at the hospital, where he met and formed a strong friendship with "Chink" Dorman-Smith that lasted for decades and shared a room with future American foreign service officer, ambassador, and author Henry Serrano Villard.
+He sustained severe shrapnel wounds to both legs, underwent an immediate operation at a distribution center, and spent five days at a field hospital, before he was transferred for recuperation to the Red Cross hospital in Milan.
+He spent six months at the hospital, where he met "Chink" Dorman-Smith.
+The two formed a strong friendship that lasted for decades.

-While recuperating he fell in love with Agnes von Kurowsky, a Red Cross nurse seven years his senior.
-When Hemingway returned to the United States in January 1919, he believed Agnes would join him within months and the two would marry.
-Instead, he received a letter in March with her announcement that she was engaged to an Italian officer.
-Biographer Jeffrey Meyers writes Agnes's rejection devastated and scarred the young man; in future relationships, Hemingway followed a pattern of abandoning a wife before she abandoned him.
+While recuperating, Hemingway fell in love with Agnes von Kurowsky, a Red Cross nurse seven years his senior.
+When Hemingway returned to the United States in January 1919, he believed Agnes would join him within months, and the two would marry.
+Instead, he received a letter from her in March with news that she was engaged to an Italian officer.
+Biographer Jeffrey Meyers writes Agnes's rejection devastated and scarred the young man.
+In future relationships Hemingway followed a pattern of abandoning a wife before she abandoned him.
+One of Hemingway's closest friendships from his Red Cross service was with William "Bill" Dodge Horne Jr., a fellow ambulance driver in Italy.
+Horne would later become a groomsman at Hemingway's first wedding and an honorary pallbearer at his funeral.
+Horne preserved a personal archive of their correspondence, photographs, and recollections—materials now housed at Princeton University Library.